Yiyun-Liang/Algorithms/interview/tips.md

 - find path
   - if recursion, keep an arraylist of points(row,col), and keep adding to it
+- iterate
+  - sometimes, keep an additional boolean[][] visited array to avoid recounting a cell that has already been counted

 ##### Lines and Graphs